SAP-samples/teched2025-DT265/exercises/ex2/README.md

 Now that you have completed all the development and configurations, you can proceed to deploy the application.

-1. Open a new terminal and navigate into folder `home/user/projects/partner-reference-extension-catering-ui`.
+1. In the SAP Business Application Studio, open a new terminal and navigate into folder `home/user/projects/partner-reference-extension-catering-ui`.
 2. Log on to SAP BTP Cloud Foundry runtime:
-   1. Run the command `cf login`.
+   1. Run the command:
-   2. Enter the SAP BTP Cloud Foundry runtime API of your environment, for example, `https://api.cf.eu10.hana.ondemand.com`.

-      1. In the SAP BTP cockpit of the customer subaccount, navigate to *Overview*.
-      2. Copy the *API Endpoint* from *Cloud Foundry Environment*.
+      ```
+      cf login -a https://api.cf.eu10-004.hana.ondemand.com --origin teched01-platform
+      ```

-   3. Enter your development user and password.
+   2. Enter your development user and password.
-   4. Select the org of the SAP BTP customer subaccount for the application.
+   3. Select the org of the SAP BTP customer subaccount for the application (*dt2650nn*).
+Replace nn with the number of your customer.
-   5. Select the SAP BTP Cloud Foundry runtime space (*app*).
+   4. Select the SAP BTP Cloud Foundry runtime space of your customer (*DT265*).

+3. Navigate into the *caterer* folder with command `cd caterer`.
-3. To install the dependencies, run the command `npm run install`.
+4. To install the dependencies, run the command `npm install`.
-4. To build the application, run the command `npm run build:mta`.
+5. To build the application, run the command `npm run build:mta`.
-5. To deploy the application, run the command `npm run deploy`.
+6. To deploy the application, run the command `npm run deploy`.

 ### Configure SAP Build Work Zone